hupptechnologies/open-weather-api/README.md

 # Open-weather Api

+Latest Laravel Project with Open Weather API to provide users with current weather information, hourly forecasts for the next 24 hours, and daily forecasts for the next 7 days based on their selected location.

+## Features

-Latest Laravel Project with Open Weather API.
+- Current weather conditions as per the Open Weather API.
+- Hourly weather forecast for the next 24 hours.
+- Daily weather forecast for the next 7 days.
+- Location selection via Google Places Autocomplete.

 ## Installation